-The best case watering scenario would be to mist moss when you see signs of dehydration.
+The best-case watering scenario would be to mist moss when you see signs of dehydration.
 Allow feather moss to fully dry before further replenishing.

 Plants Similar To Feather Moss

-If you live in an area that is a cold majority of the time, you might find this moss to be more easily manageable than other mosses.
+If you live in an area that is cold the majority of the time, you might find this moss to be more easily manageable than other mosses.

 Feather moss is a striking dew–drenched moss species that has an ephemeral, almost “feathery“ appearance when wet.
 It is a bright green color and the fine strands of its soft foliage can easily be identified by its long, threadlike leaves that stand out from the rest of the moss.